alix-tz/escriptorium-documentation/docs/quick-start.md

 First, you need to download the file located [here](files/demo_images.zip) and unzip the resulting file.

-It contains 5 images taken from the French national Library's online library, [Gallica](https://gallica.bnf.fr), in particular from the document called "[Gallery of Fashion](https://gallica.bnf.fr/ark:/12148/bpt6k10750420)", printed in London in january 1800.
+It contains 5 images taken from the French national Library's online library, [Gallica](https://gallica.bnf.fr), in particular from the document called "[Gallery of Fashion](https://gallica.bnf.fr/ark:/12148/bpt6k10750420)", printed in London in January 1800.
 The images contain text blocks and illustrations with legends.

 ![image: screenshot of the file explorer showing the 5 image files in the downloadable archive](img/quick_start/demo_images_content.png "There are five images in the downloadable demo file, all taken from the same Gallica document.")

 To import them in the application, got to the corresponding document's dashboard and click on the "Images" tab (`{base_url}/document/{document_id}/images/`).
 Click in the "dropping" area to open the file explorer and select the images.
 Do not refresh the page until all the images are loaded!

 For each of the image, a new thumbnail appears.
-If you go back to the project's dashboard, you can see that our document now contains 5 images.
+If you go back to the project's dashboard, you can see that our document now contains five images.

 ![image: animation showing the process to open a document and import images, following the instruction given above.
 At the end, we show that the document now contains 5 images](img/quick_start/import_images.gif "Once import is over, we should have 5 images in the document we previously created")

-## Detecting the Layout of the documents
+## Detecting the layout of the documents

 Now that the images are loaded on the application, we need to apply a segmentation model in order to detect the layout of the documents and locate the lines of text.
 This step is necessary before applying a recognition model to predict the transcription.